+44 (0)1424 715 533

 There's a difference between goal orientated project-thinking, and value-based customer focused “product-thinking.”

-Ten Websites For The Price Of One: Maximizing Your Budget
+Ten Websites for The Price of One: Maximising Your Budget

-“Adopting a ‘product-thinking’ mindset means that you'll always focus on solving the right problems — and in itself; that is a worthwhile exercise!”
+“Adopting a ‘Product-Thinking’ mindset means you’ll always focus on solving the right problems—and in itself, that is a worthwhile exercise.”

 Fuga | Website Design Hastings